TYPO3-Documentation/t3docs-screenshots/README.rst

    }

 Another redundant documentation job besides taking screenshots is to insert and update code snippets.
-With action ``createCodeSnippet`` a specific source file gets copied to the folder ``Documentation/CodeSnippets/Code`` and a reStructuredText file for inclusion into the documentation gets created automatically at ``Documentation/CodeSnippets/Rst``.
-The paths can be changed by ``setCodeSnippetsTargetPath`` and ``setCodeSnippetsRstPath``.
-The automatic creation can be switched via action ``createCodeSnippetsRstFile``, e.g.
+With action ``createCodeSnippet`` a specific TYPO3 PHP source file gets transformed into a reStructuredText file for inclusion and gets saved to folder ``Documentation/CodeSnippets``.
+The path can be changed by ``setCodeSnippetsTargetPath``.

 .. code-block:: json